White Noise App Support and FAQ Information

 3. If I already bought White Noise on another platform, can I get a free copy of the full version?

 No. It’s a different store and a different platform.
 You can pick up a free copy of the Lite version or you can purchase it for the new platform.
 The good news is purchasing the full version doesn’t cost a lot of money.

 4. Where can I download new sounds?

-Visit our White Noise Market at http://whitenoisemarket.com/ or download the new White Noise Market app and start loading up on free sounds!
-Adding new sounds is supported for iOS, Android, and Mac OS X.
+Visit our White Noise Market at https://whitenoisemarket.com/ or download the new White Noise Market app and start loading up on free sounds!
+Adding new sounds is supported for iOS, Android, macOS, and Windows.

 5. How do I create my own sounds for White Noise?

-There are a couple ways– Pick up a copy of our White Noise Creator for Mac OS X -or- Use the Recorder feature in White Noise and White Noise Free by tapping the Add (+) button and create recording.
+There are a couple ways– Pick up a copy of our White Noise Creator for Mac OS X and Windows -or- Use the Recorder feature in White Noise Pro, White Noise, or White Noise Lite for mobile devices.
+Tap the Add (+) button and Create Recording.
 This will allow you to record, loop, and share your own sound.

 6. I want the ability to set different volumes for the alarm and sound, is that possible?